 Before we dive into our plans for the next release, we’d like to give a big shout-out to all of our Early Access Program users.
-Your valuable feedback really helps us improve the product.
-As usual, the most active EAPers received free one-year WebStorm licenses.
+Thank you for sharing your feedback!
+It really helps us improve the product.
+As usual, we rewarded the most active EAPers with free one-year product licenses.

 That’s about it.
-Stay tuned for information about the upcoming start of the Early Access Program for 2021.1!
+We can’t guarantee that all these improvements will be included, but we’ll do our best to make it happen.
+Stay tuned for information about the upcoming start of the Early Access Program for 2022.1!

 The WebStorm team

 Learn from community experts, catch up on the latest trends, and connect with other like-minded professionals!